Vehicles ‘talking’ to traffic lights in new safety-boosting tests

 Initially, only vehicles with the Car2X technology WLANp (ITS-G5) will be able to process the information, but if deemed particularly advantageous, the technology would almost certainly be adopted by other car makers to benefit road safety.

-Jez Strong, general manager for Tele-Gence, commented: “We’ve seen vehicles communicate with each other and their surroundings as part of self-driving systems and these new tests highlight the advantages of more communicative technology.”
+Jenny Smith, product manager for Tele-Gence, commented: “We’ve seen vehicles communicate with each other and their surroundings as part of self-driving systems and these new tests highlight the advantages of more communicative technology.”back